Bill to punish striking teachers not moving forward

 Gardner told 11 News sister station KCNC last week that the bill would have only affected teachers and unions who strike in defiance of a court order.

 Teachers across the state have been using sick days and unpaid leave to call out of school and rally for better pay, retirement benefits and increased funding for education.
-A formal strike is looming in Pueblo District 60.
+A formal strike

 Gardner says strikes hurt students and their families.
 The more than 10,000 teachers who rallied at the Colorado Capitol Friday disagree.